Islamic design

 A Kuwaiti model of a boom

-Finally, and in comparison with the carvings above, here is a lovely little model of a boom made by a craftsman in Kuwait.
-What I particularly like about this carving is that it is made in the form of a caricature with all the features of a traditional two-masted boom, but with them exaggerated.
-It is a clever and amusing piece of work and shows a novel approach to model ship carving.
+Finally, and as a comparison with the carvings above, here is a lovely little completed model of a boom made by a craftsman in Kuwait.
+What I particularly like about this carving is that it is, like the bateel above, made in the form of a caricature with all the features of a traditional two-masted boom, but with those features exaggerated.
+These are clever and amusing pieces of craftsmanship that show a novel approach to the carving of model traditional craft.

 More to be written…